 As with the remarketing platforms we discussed, there are several other retargeting services available as well, but one of these three companies should be a good fit for your business.
 With remarketing services, you typically get what you pay for, so choosing a service is mostly a question of balancing what you can afford with getting the options you need.

-Recipes To Successful Site Retargeting…And How Propellant Media Does It
+Recipes For Successful Site Retargeting…And How Propellant Media Does It

-But most of the testing had lead to tons of success stories.
-Here are some of the major best practices you can utilize when setting up site retargeting campaigns.
+But most of the testing had led to tons of success stories.
+Here are some of the major best practices you can utilize when setting up website retargeting campaigns.

 Landing Page(s) You Choose

 Choose a landing page with effective conversion rate optimization and great copy in place.
 Just simply using your homepage isn’t enough in most cases.
-Also, consider pop software, exist intent, a form submission, a product giveaway, the placement of your phone number and web forms on the landing page, and ultimately & look and feel of it.
-All of these considerations will impact your ability to improve the effectiveness of your site retargeting campaigns.
+Also, consider pop software, exist intent, a form submission, a product giveaway, the placement of your phone number and web forms on the landing page, and ultimately, the look and feel of it.
+All of these considerations will impact your ability to improve the effectiveness of your website retargeting campaigns.

 Segment Your Audiences And Landing Page Visitors

-At Propellant Media, we often segment our audiences who visit our website and the various landing pages they frequent.
-For example, people looking for Google Ads are a different audience to those looking for Geofencing Marketing, which again is different from OTT Advertising.
+At Propellant Media, we often segment the audiences who visit our website and the various landing pages they frequent.
+For example, people looking for Google Ads are a different audience from those looking for Geofencing Marketing, which again is different from OTT Advertising.

-So we have several different audiences that we can tailor our messaging to and ultimately increase the conversion rates of our site retargeting campaigns.
+So we have several different audiences that we can tailor our messaging to and ultimately increase the conversion rates of our website retargeting campaigns.
 Similarly, people who made it to your ads-to-cart page are different from those who never made it to those pages.
-So segmenting those two audiences will allow you to serve specific messages to each moving them along in the customer journey.
+So segmenting those two audiences will allow you to serve specific messages to each, moving them along in the customer journey.

 What About Those Who Converted